m-lamonaca/programming-notes/docs/dotnet/C#/C#.md

 - `DeleteOnCloseTells`: `FileStream` to delete the file when you call `Dispose`.
 - `EncryptedEncrypts`: the file so that its contents cannot be read by other users.

-**NOTE**: The `WriteThrough` flag will ensure that when the stream is disposed or flushed, all the data written will have been delivered to the drive, but the drive will not necessarily have written that data persistently (drives can defer writing for performance), so data loss id still possible if the power fails.
+> **Note**: The `WriteThrough` flag will ensure that when the stream is disposed or flushed, all the data written will have been delivered to the drive, but the drive will not necessarily have written that data persistently (drives can defer writing for performance), so data loss id still possible if the power fails.

 ```cs
 // object to read or write to a file (file can be binary)